SKKU-SecLab/CTI_Lense/README.md

 # How we built the docker image

-First, download the code and set the `CTI_Lense` folder and `Dockerfile` file with following path.
-Then, build/run the docker imamge and Enable the MongoDB service in the docker container.
+First, download the code and place the 'CTI_Lense' folder and the 'Dockerfile' as shown below.
+Then, build and run the Docker image, and enable the MongoDB service within the Docker container.

 ```
 $ ls